OfekYamin/infra-automation/README.md

 Created: webserver01 | OS: linux | CPU: 4 | RAM: 8GB

-Do you want to install a service on this machine? (y/n): y Available services: nginx, docker, terraform
+Do you want to install a service on this machine? (y/n): y Available services: Nginx, Docker, Terraform
-Enter the service you want to install: nginx Installing Nginx...
+Enter the service you want to install: Nginx
+Checking if Nginx is already installed
+Checking dependencies...
+Installing Nginx...
 Nginx installed successfully!